Raghavyekula/DAY-1/README.md

 3.Jumping to a common cleanup section: In complex functions where resources need to be released before exiting, goto can be used to jump to a common cleanup section to avoid duplicating cleanup code.

-2.second File i have written code quetion i mentiond below but this code is about Function Structuring properly
+2.second file i have written code quetion i mentiond below but this code is about Function Structuring properly

 Write the function string index(s,t) which returns the position of the rightmost occurrence of t in s , or - 1 if there is none.